HCS Score

 Participants can supply assets to lending pools and earn returns on those assets.
 Borrowers can access liquidity by depositing collateral and paying costs to borrow against it.
 Liquidity providers can earn protocol rewards.
 WLFI token holders participate in governance decisions about these financial mechanisms.

-The USD1 stablecoin adds an additional layer — a dollar-pegged asset whose reserve structure, like every other conventional dollar-pegged asset we've analyzed, connects to interest-bearing financial instruments including treasury securities and money-market products.
+The USD1 stablecoin adds an additional layer, which is a dollar-pegged asset whose reserve structure, like every other conventional dollar-pegged asset CoinStudy has analyzed, connects to interest-bearing financial instruments including Treasury securities and money market products.

 This deserves direct address because WLFI's political connections have driven enormous attention.